jtarkington77/ViperKit/PLAN.md

 ViperKit is a **portable, offline-first incident response toolkit** for Windows.

 Target user: MSP engineers or IT staff **without** a full-time security team.
+Specifically designed for Tier 1/2 help desk technicians with little to no cybersecurity experience.

 ViperKit helps an operator: